Last updated June 20, 2021.

 In Part 5 of my series about the packaging industry, I explain corporate responsibility.
-You can read my first post on packaging and follow the series from there.
+You can read my first article on packaging and follow the series from there.

 There are many ways that companies can take responsibility for the waste they create.
 But it often becomes the consumers’ problem.
 What kind of impact could we make if we change that?